iterative/dvc.org/content/blog/2022-06-29-june-community-gems.md

 When you run `dvc get-url`, it downloads the file/directory to your local file system.
 It's _not_ tracking the downloaded data with a `.dvc` file.
 It's just pulling that data from some source to your file system.
+If you want to download a file or directory without needing a DVC project, you can use the `dvc get-url` command.

 On the other hand, when you run `dvc import-url`, the local `cache` folder inside of `.dvc` will be updated.
 This is similar to running `dvc get-url` and